Gerald Guterman

+Since 1978 through 2025 to date and without exception, both Gerald Guterman personally and Guterman Partners, LLC, the operating company founded by Gerald Guterman in 1969, as well as its subsidiaries, have had no debts, secured or unsecured, directly or indirectly, personally or corporately, for any reason or no reason, of any type or kind.

+Since 1969, Gerald Guterman has been and continues today in 2025, to own and control 60% of the total outstanding ownership interests in Guterman Partners, LLC, without any direct or indirect encumberance.

+Since 1978 and through 2025 to date, all property acquisitions made by Gerald Guterman personally or Guterman Partners, LLC and/or its subsidiaries, have been made without any debt of any type or kind, whether directly or indirectly or secured or unsecured.

-Beginning in the 1980s, he became one of the largest owner/operators and property managers in the United States, owning and operating over 18,600 rental apartments in 55 residential communities for his own long term interests, together with an additional 16,000 apartments which he purchased and operated for condominium and cooperative conversion in 21 residential communities in sixteen states.
-He also operated more than 60,000 apartments in over 250 third party owned rental communities nationwide.
+Beginning in the 1980s and continuing through the 90's, Gerald Guterman became one of the largest owner/operators and property managers in the United States, owning and operating over 18,600 rental apartments in 55 residential communities for his own long term interests, together with an additional 16,918 apartments which he purchased and operated and converted to condominium and cooperative ownership in 21 residential communities in sixteen states.
+Additionally, Gerald Guterman directly purchased 9,106 apartments by bulk sale and successfully converted those apartments to condominium ownership, thereby successfully converting a total of 26,024 rental apartments to condominium ownership.

+Guterman Partners, LLC operated more than 60,000 additional rental apartments in over 250 third party owned rental communities nationwide.

-Guterman's companies were also the original builder/developer of Roosevelt Island's residential housing as well as the developer of Harris Branch, the 1808 acre planned unit development in Austin, Texas and several developments in Europe and the Middle East.
+Guterman's companies were also the original builder/developer of Roosevelt Island's residential housing as well as the developer of Harris Branch, the 1,808 acre planned unit development in Austin, Texas as well as several developments in Europe and the Middle East.

 Additionally and in order to enhance is firm's construction capabilities, Guterman acquired two nationwide construction companies known as the Titan Group, Ltd and Sovereign Construction Co.
 Ltd. Historical projects include: